-And then, let’s build a condition.
+Then, let’s build a condition.
 If “yes” – choose an action “Create a team” from the Microsoft Teams connector.
 You can add dynamic content from Form responses to the team’s name and description.

 If “no” – let’s send requester an email saying that his request was rejected from the approver.

-Thus, with this simple workflow, you are able to control team creation in your Microsoft Teams environment.
+Therefore, with this simple workflow, you are able to control team creation in your Microsoft Teams environment.
 Moreover, very quickly you will get an automatically created team once the request has been approved.